marksteele/self-destruct-o/README.md

 # Installation

-First, you need to provision a KMS key (which will cost you 1$/month) or use the default Lambda key (log into the console and find the key id).
+First, you need to provision a KMS key (which will cost you 1$/month)

+Creating a KMS key:

 ```
 aws kms create-key --region us-east-1 --description 'self-destruct-o'
 ```

 Take note of that KSM key id.

 Setup a SSM parameter for the key id:

 ```
 aws ssm put-parameter --region us-east-1 \